jbee/open-space/spaceships.md

 		- More connections are possible
 		- The relative required space for requirements like control or energy can be reduced
 	- the maximum is derived from the material properties (unclear now)

+Properties are:
+- Strength
+- ?

+## Scanner
+- Allow to see opponents component structure and current state
+- Allow to target specific components

+## Armour
+- Is placed as blocks/components as well.
+	- Allows to chose different materials in one ship
+	- Allows to use inner armour
+- Stops beam and missile damage
+- Dependent on the material just seperate single blocks or connected blocks can be created.
+E.g. metals cannot share damage where something fluid can - so metals are always single blocks and fluids can be connected blocks.